Support policies for Azure Kubernetes Service

 - For release information, see AKS release notes.

 - For information on features in preview, see AKS preview features and related projects.

 Managed features in AKS

-Base infrastructure as a service (IaaS) cloud components, such as compute or networking components, give users access to low-level controls and customization options.
-By contrast, AKS provides a turnkey Kubernetes deployment that gives customers the common set of configurations and capabilities they need.
-AKS customers have limited customization, deployment, and other options.
-These customers don't need to worry about or manage Kubernetes clusters directly.
+Base infrastructure as a service (IaaS) cloud components, such as compute or networking components, allow you access to low-level controls and customization options.
+By contrast, AKS provides a turnkey Kubernetes deployment that gives you the common set of configurations and capabilities you need for your cluster.
+As an AKS user, you have limited customization and deployment options.
+In exchange, you don't need to worry about or manage Kubernetes clusters directly.

-With AKS, the customer gets a fully managed control plane.
-The control plane contains all of the components and services the customer needs to operate and provide Kubernetes clusters to end users.
+With AKS, you get a fully managed control plane.
+The control plane contains all of the components and services you need to operate and provide Kubernetes clusters to end users.
 All Kubernetes components are maintained and operated by Microsoft.

 Microsoft manages and monitors the following components through the control pane:

 - Etcd or a compatible key-value store, providing Quality of Service (QoS), scalability, and runtime

 - DNS services (for example, kube-dns or CoreDNS)